WurstCommander/Win10AppRemove/README.md

 - changed version to 1.1, marketing demanded it :-)
 - updated readme

+## Remove the App-Packages
+First use "Get-AppxProvisionedPackage -Online" to get the Packagename and then "Remove-AppxProvisionedPackage -Online -PackageName
+For Example: "EMicrosoft.MicrosoftStickyNotes_3.1.46.0_neutral_~_8wekyb3d8bbwe" to remove the Packagefile

 ## Disclaimer

 **Use the script at your own risk**, make backups, blah blah.